Programme

 European Byron I France, Italy, Spain (ROOM B)

-9:00 FEIGNER Olivier – “It is supposed to be a translation…” 1825: Byron in his First Posthumous Year in France
+9:00 FEIGNIER Olivier – “It is supposed to be a translation…” 1825: Byron in his First Posthumous Year in France

 9:20 KAY Miriam – “A pardonable nationality”: Byron, Hobhouse, and the Classical-Romantic Debate in Milan (1816)